Biggest remaining need for all 32 NFL teams

 Biggest need: Offensive line

 The Bears attempted to address wide receiver, tight end, backup quarterback, cornerback and outside linebacker in free agency, but Chicago still has a glaring need on its offensive line.
 The Bears' decision to decline veteran guard Josh Sitton's option leaves them with a hole along the interior of the offensive line.
-Chicago may be in play for Notre Dame guard/tackle Quenton Nelson with the eighth overall pick in next month's draft.
+Chicago may be in play for Notre Dame guard/tackle Quenton Nelson with the eighth overall pick in the draft next month.
 Nelson makes sense on a variety of levels.
 Not only is Nelson the best offensive line prospect in the draft, but Notre Dame's former offensive line coach, Harry Hiestand, was recently re-hired by the Bears to be part of Matt Nagy's new coaching staff. -- Jeff Dickerson

 Detroit Lions